Aissa Trad

 Papa/Dad(Baaba)

-The second word most Arabic-speaking babies learn
+The second word most Arabic-speaking babies learn.

 أخ